 Before calling 911 about finding the body, Katie tells Adam, who’s nearby, and he rushes over to comfort Katie.
 While they’re waiting for an ambulance and police arrive, Adam discovers a key on the floor next to Leonard’s body.
 He finds out that the key opens a trunk in the attic.
 Although Katie doesn’t think it’s a good idea to open the trunk, Adam does it anyway.
 He finds old photos and newspaper clippings.
 But the trunk has a removable shelf inside, and underneath the shelf is a pile of cash that was clearly meant to be hidden.

 Adam knows that Leonard has no living heirs, so his first thought is to take the cash, because he knows it will be more than enough to solve the couple’s financial problems.
 The death of Leonard has left Katie and Adam without jobs, so Adam reasons it’s the only way they can pay their bills.
 Katie is much more reluctant at first to take the money.

 The main investigator to arrive on the scene is Detective Chesler (played by Sasha Alexander), who has the kind of tough-and-slightly tender cop demeanor that would make her right at home in a “Law & Order” series.
 When Detective Chesler finds out that Leonard has no living heirs, she gets slightly suspicious of Katie when she discovers that Katie has only been working for Leonard for a little more than four months.
-And the suspicions grow even more when Detective Chesler find out that Katie had deposited a $7,000 check from Leonard the day before he died.
+And the suspicions grow even more when Detective Chesler finds out that Katie had deposited a $7,000 check from Leonard the day before he died.